mileseverett/dgs-discord-bot/README.md

 - !removewhitelistchannel: Makes the current channel not whitelisted
 - !whitelistchannel: Makes the current channel whitelisted

+#### Mass Speeds
+- !runRandomMassSpeeds: Creates weighted randomized teams for the people currently in the mass speeds queue

 ## Contributing
 If you want to help contribute you can clone the repo and make local changes.
 You can run the bot locally to test your changes (we have an existing discord server or you can make your own), and the bot runs off of AWS.
 If you need access to the "production" version contact Miles or EB.